big-head-dev/at-chat/README.md

 ## Limitations, Caveats, Concerns

+- Sending messages from the client is primitive (text string only)
-- Doesn't handle message time very robustly; just visual
+- It doesn't handle message time very robustly; just visual
 - I think the write handlers could be done more efficently (golang knowledge)
+- Using file io instead of redis/db to limit requirements for setup
+  - file stores for the duration of the go run